 Chief portfolio strategist at Wells Fargo Funds Management, Brain Jacobsen said: “This [election] alleviates fears that we were going to have to navigate a French exit (from) the European Union”.
 He added: “This is a classic relief rally showing up most in financials.
 We cleared this hurdle and now it’s a little bit more clear running”.

 Investors had worried that far-left Jean-Luc Mélenchon would beat Mr Macron on Sunday, giving voters a choice between two Eurosceptic candidates (Mr Mélenchon and far-right candidate Marine Le Pen).

 Mr Macron and Ms Le Pen are shaking up the traditional political sphere in France.
 Mr Macron’s centrist party En Marche! has been around for just over a year, however, he finished on top after the first round of French voting with 24% of the vote or over eight million people.

 Mr Macron is now strongly tipped as the eventual winner in the run-off with Mrs Le Pen, who finished in second place after the first round with 21% of the vote.
 The remaining two candidates must secure over 50% of the vote to be crowned as the next president of the Republic of France.

 Mr Macron’s first round victory sent the Euro soaring to a six-month high.
 Indeed, the single currency rose by more than 2% to $1.09395 against the US dollar in early trade last week, its highest level since mid-November 2016.
 So like the rest of the world we, in France, will be waiting with baited breath for the result on Sunday and for the implications it will have on our lives.

-If you would like to contact Bob for free expert advice, please complete the form below:
+If you would like to contact Bob for free expert advice, please contact us.